 Because the temple sits on the slope of Mount Kamakura, there are a lot of stairs involved if you want to explore the whole temple complex.
 Around the entrance at the bottom, there are some beautiful ponds with koi swimming in them housed in a typical Japanese style garden.
 The stairs lead to different little altars on the way to the great Kannon hall where a big wooden Kannon statue is housed.
-If you climb even higher, you will get a beautiful view of Yuigahama beach and Kamakura city.
+If you climb even higher, you will get a beautiful view of Kamakura beach and the city of Kamakura.

 The temple is especially popular in June to July when the Hydrangea are in full blossom.
 It can get really crowded during that time.
 But in my opinion, the temple is worth a visit any time of the year.

-The Tsurugaoka Hachimangu with its big red torii is the most important shrine in Kamakura.
+The Tsurugaoka Hachimangu with its big red torii is the most important Kamakura shrine.
 The city of Kamakura grew around Tsurugaoka Hachimangu and its 1.8-kilometer long approach.
 Established in 1063, it was a shrine which house the Hachiman kami a god for warriors.
 With the establishment of the Kamakura Shogunate Minamoto no Yoritomo, the founder moved the shrine to its current location and called on the Hachiman kami to protect his rule in Kamakura.

 People who know about religious history in Japan won’t find it strange to learn that for almost 700 years the shrine was also an essential Buddhist temple, until the 1868 Shinto and Buddhism separation order.
 This is the reason why even today many architectural parts of the shrine are Buddhist in origin.
 Unfortunately, because of this order, many of the Buddhist building and other cultural assets had to be destroyed and so the integrity of Tsurugaoka Hachimangu, and many other famous temples and shrines suffered because of the separation of Buddhism and Shintoism.

-The bamboo grove of Hokokuji Temple in the east of Kamakura is another point of interest and a charming place to spend a bit of time, relax and maybe even drink some tea while enjoying the cool and quiet.
+The Kamakura bamboo forest of Hokokuji Temple in the east of Kamakura is another point of interest and a charming place to spend a bit of time, relax and maybe even drink some tea while enjoying the cool and quiet.

 It is a much smaller bamboo grove than the one in Kyoto’s Arashiyama district, but in my opinion, because of its size it is much more intimate and a better place to experience a bamboo grove.
 A small path, just wide enough for two people to pass, winds through the bamboo stalks.
 There are also some caves to explore and a little tea house, where you can sit down, sip some bitter matcha tea and enjoy the quiet of the atmosphere so different from the hectic in Tokyo.

-The beach is not only beautiful in summer but a stroll along the nearly empty beach in spring is also a lot of fun, and you can find a variety of ocean inhabitants.
-We saw some starfish, little crabs, a little ray and even an octopus who lived in an old can of coca cola.
+Kamakura beach is not only beautiful in summer but a stroll along the nearly empty beach in spring is also a lot of fun, and you can find a variety of ocean inhabitants.
+I saw some starfish, little crabs, a little ray and even an octopus who lived in an old can of coca cola.